 Both Gina and Joan think we need to talk more about death.
 They think people should know their rights so they can do what’s best for them and their families emotionally and financially.

 Care Beyond Cure wants the wider community to learn more about the process of death as well.
-They’re raising awareness and funds with a calendar, which is available to buy now.
+They’re raising awareness and funds with a calendar (2020).
 Look out for Gina and Joan, who are both make an appearance.

 Money raised through the calendar will go towards establishing Tasmania’s first not-for-profit, family-led funeral home, Tender Funerals Tasmania – an arm of Tender Funerals Illawarra in Sydney.